DIY or Professional: Navigating Dishwasher Repair in Arizona

 3. Oven Door Won't Close

 An oven door that doesn’t close properly can lead to heat loss and uneven cooking.
-Ensure the door hinges are not bent and the gaskets are in good condition.
-Replacing worn-out gaskets or realigning the hinges can often fix the problem.
+Check the following if your oven door won’t close:

 Checking the alignment of your oven door is paramount, especially since misalignment can reduce oven efficiency.
 To address such an issue, inspect and adjust door springs or the wiring to the door sensor.